-When I think about Wendell Berry’s influence, it would be hard to write words that are high, deep or wide enough to describe what he has meant to creation and to generations of creatures both great and small.
+When I think about Wendell Berry’s influence, it would be hard to find the words to describe what he has meant to creation and to generations of creatures both great and small.
 I don’t remember exactly how, who, what, when or where I was introduced to Wendell Berry’s writings.
 But having since read many of his books, I have been more than enlightened by this witness of truth, I have been encouraged, inspired and nourished in the deepest parts of my being.

-I cannot pretend when I heard about Wendell Berry that I was wanting to hear what an old southern white man had to say about anything, but somewhere in my cocoon there must have been a crack that allowed this poet’s words to pass through and gift me with truth.
-I discovered in Wendell Berry the same weakness, fragility, vulnerability, sensitivity, transparency, desperation and dependency on God, that I knew in myself and I had found in other holy guides like Brennan Manning, Henri Nouwen, Robert Capon and Thomas Merton.
+When I heard about Wendell Berry, I cannot say that I was wanting to hear what an old southern white man had to say about anything, But somewhere in my cocoon there must have been a crack that allowed this poet’s words to pass through and gift me with truth, and I discovered in Wendell Berry the same weakness, fragility, vulnerability, sensitivity, transparency, desperation and dependency on God that I had recognized in myself and I had found in other holy guides like Brennan Manning, Henri Nouwen, Robert Capon and Thomas Merton.

-Still, the one thing that connected me most deeply to Wendell Berry was that he and I had arrived at the same truth and understanding about health, and how it was interconnected, interrelated and interdependent to all things.
-My earliest recorded quotes from Wendell Berry are truths about health that I was also led to and had written about.
-However despite the few things that we have in common, the one glaring difference between Wendell Berry and myself, besides the fact that he is an unbelievable writer, he has lived a life of undeniable humility and integrity, the relentless passion and compassion he has for God’s handiwork, the seriousness at which he lives out the gospels, his duty to the land, his love for creation and creature and his amazing wit…is his undeniable gift of imagination.
+Still, the one thing that instantly drew me to Wendell Berry was that he and I had arrived at the same truth and understanding about health, and how it was interconnected, interrelated and interdependent to all things.
+My earliest recorded quotes from Wendell Berry are truths about health that I was also divinely given and inspired to write about.
+And though, I have been deeply encouraged to discover Wendell Berry and I hold many things in common besides divine truths, like our rural raisings, tall bodies, the virtue of stubbornness and being confessing contrarians, the glaring differences between us are vast and clear.

 Unfortunately, not many people have heard about Wendell Berry.
-Even in rural America and amongst the people he writes most about, Wendell Berry is not well known.
-Perhaps, the reasons being precisely what I experienced growing up and what Wendell Berry has written about his whole life-the loss of imagination, the loss of affection, the loss of truth, the loss of ignorance and the loss of wisdom.
-It is a world and a person that lives with such loss, who are so busy distracting themselves from feeling these losses, that they will never make people like Wendell Berry best sellers.
-Because the things Wendell Berry thinks and writes about, doesn’t have space to land and take root in a world where everything must be heavily processed, artificially flavored, jacked up with heavy and obscene doses of visual stimulation and regurgitated to the most liquified form to ensure easy, fast and gluttonous amounts of consumerism.
+Even in rural America and amongst the people he writes most about and to, Wendell Berry is not well known.
+Perhaps, the reasons being precisely what I experienced growing up and what Wendell Berry has written about his whole life-the loss of imagination, the loss of affection, the loss of truth, the loss of confessed ignorance, the loss of wisdom and the loss of memory.
+Due to such a great number of losses, we have become blind, dumb and displaced scavengers searching for pleasures, information, entertainment, power, comfort and control

-There is no doubt that most of us have lost the ability to see our lives, communities, relationships, land, farms, waters and even our own bodies for what they have become and thus, we cannot see what the could be.
-We have been so busy “amusing ourselves to death” that we have lost not only the awareness of how bad things really are, but we have lost the desire to know the truth.
-Consequently, we have lost the ability to deal with our destructive ways and deadly predicament.
-But without truth, we remain blind to our present reality and as a result, we have no space for imagination to help us see how we can make things new and restore health, vitality, beauty and life.
+There is no doubt that most of us have lost the ability to see our lives, communities, relationships, land, farms, waters and even our own bodies for what they have become.
+We have been so busy “amusing ourselves to death” that we have lost not only the sight of how bad things really are, but we have lost the desire to see how good we could be.
+As a result, we have lost the ability to deal with our destructive ways and deadly predicament and without the eyes of Truth, we will remain blind to our present reality and we will continue to have no space for imagination to help us see how we can make things new and restore health, vitality, beauty and life.

-Yet…if there was ever time when the elephant in the room seems to have demanded to be acknowledged, then it is now.

-Because we have reached epidemic levels of diet-related disease and sickness, addiction, anxiety, disconnection, loneliness, environmental harm and apathy.
+Yet…if there was ever time that we need to see the truth, then it is now when we have reached epidemic levels of diet-related disease and sickness, addiction, anxiety, disconnection, loneliness, environmental harm and apathy.

 But this is precisely the reason why we are eating ourselves to death and why we had rather listen to Kim Kardashian than Wendell Berry or waste the day on Facebook and Tiktok than visit with a friend or read a book.
 The reason imagination is not valued is because it is not nourished.
-The reason imagination is not nourished is because it’s not valued.
+The reason imagination is not nourished is because it is not valued.
 But when imagination is not nourished, then we forget who we are and how we naturally designed to be Truth and Love.

 It should go without saying that consumers will have a hard time having a conversation if they have done nothing but comment, and it is going to be very difficult for commentating consumers to understand poets, storytellers, innovators, thinkers, writers and people full of imagination like Wendell Berry.
 Even more so, it’s going to be impossible for them to know themselves as anything but consumers and to know a God, who creates out of imagination, who redeems out of imagination, who resurrects out of imagination, who makes everything new with imagination and who writes the greatest and most imaginative story on earth.

-The interesting thing about imagination is that you don’t even know that you don’t have it, until you have it.
+The interesting thing about imagination is that you don’t know that you don’t have it until you do have it.
 I know what living without imagination feels like, looks like, sounds like, smells like and taste like.
 I also know how quickly and easily the gift of imagination can be buried when you are told to keep your head down and just do what you are told.
-I confess that I have lived a large part of my life without imagination and I did what I was told to do, obeyed what I was told to obey, felt how I was told to feel, and think how I was told to think.
-I will also confess, that my lack of imagination was what kept my blind, dumb and disconnected from the Way, the Truth and the Life that someone like Wendell Berry most certainly follows and does his best to imitate.
+I confess that I have lived a large part of my life without imagination and I did what I was told to do, obeyed what I was told to obey, felt how I was told to feel and think how I was told to think.
+I will also confess, that my lack of imagination was what kept me blind, dumb and disconnected from the Way, the Truth and the Life that someone like Wendell Berry most certainly follows and does his best to imitate.

 Unaware of nature and her desperate attempts to get my attention, I was also unaware of my place, position and purpose in my community.
 Perhaps, it was because I lived in a rural community that I left every day to go to school, attend church, go shopping and visit with friends and family.
 I may have lived in the country but I did not, on many levels and in many ways, live my life there.
-Truth is that I didn’t experience and therefore, I couldn’t imagine a place where I not only lived in, but I worked, worshipped and learned from and in.
+Truth is that I didn’t experience and therefore, I couldn’t imagine a place where I not only lived in, but I worked, worshipped and learned from.
 So as I grew up watching TV and living on a farm, about the only thing that I could imagine was leaving and not coming back.
-The world television offered me seemed a lot more fun and desirable than living in the country.
+The world television offered me seemed to be a lot more fun and desirable than living in the country.

-Competition combined with my lack of imagination allowed me to categorize myself and others very quickly by what I saw.
-Thus I could never really see past a very superficial level, which means that I could only see the place where I grew up for what it was and not for what it could be and so I saw myself for what I was and not for who I could be.
-There was no magic or mystery, I only saw the external.
+Competition combined with my lack of imagination allowed me to judge myself and others very quickly by what I saw.
+Thus I could never really see past a very superficial level, which means that I could only see the place where I grew up for what it was and not for what it could be, and so I saw myself for what I was and not for who I could be.
+There was no magic or mystery because I only saw the external.
 In being a dominate or be dominated/ consume or be consumed person, I had no choice but to leave the people who I grew up with and place where I grew up to head for greener pastures, not knowing that I was desperately trying to fill an infinite need for dreams, hopes, desires, wanting, longings, belonging and imagination.

-I guess another reason why I love Wendell Berry, because he helped me see who I was and knowing I am a receiver and giver of life, love, truth and hope inspired me to look for ways that I could serve my rural community.
-I really don’t think its humanly possible to live in this world, love my neighbor as myself and take up a cross and follow an invisible Jesus without a rich and deep imagination or without people like Wendell Berry.
+I guess another reason why I love Wendell Berry is because he helped me to remember who I was and how I am naturally designed to be a receiver and giver of life, love, truth and hope, which inspired me to look for ways that I could serve my rural community.
+I really don’t think it is humanly possible to live in this world, love my neighbor as myself and take up a cross and follow an invisible Jesus without a high, wide, deep and rich imagination and without people who have high, wide, deep and rich imaginations.
 I know I couldn’t have created the space to receive and open this amazing gift of imagination that I have been divinely given, if not for Wendell Berry.

-I get it, someone with a lack of imagination might read this and not get it, just like they might read a couple of Wendell Berry books and not see what only imagination can see.
+Without a doubt, someone with a lack of imagination might read this and not get it, just like they might read a couple of Wendell Berry books and not see what only imagination can see.
 But one thing is clear, imagination is not for the faint of heart but for those who have been broken by life and have been brought to new life by a God-Man with holes in his wrist, who tells us that we must become like children to see what only children can see- a world full of possibility, hope, love, truth, forgiveness, talking dogs, tea parties, rainbows, flowers and really long hugs.